graycoreio/daffodil/libs/design/src/atoms/form/form-field/README.md

 <design-land-example-viewer-container example="form-field-appearances"></design-land-example-viewer-container>

 ## Labels
 Use `<daff-form-label>` to help users understand what information to enter into a form control.
 Form fields should always have labels.
-If a form control is marked as disabled, an asterisk will be attached to the label to indicate that it's a required field.
+If a form control is marked as required, an asterisk will be attached to the label to indicate that it's a required field.

 ```html
 <daff-form-field>